 Following the path of Pausanias: from Isthmus to Acrocorinth

 Pausanias, an Ancient Greek geographer and travel writer, once wrote (in Corinthian dialect): “Whoever it was that tried to make an island out of Peloponnese, abandoned their digging through the isthmus before completing their work.”
 Ever since the 7th century BC, with the construction of Diolkos* (*an overland portage road along which ships could be towed from one side of the isthmus to the other) by Periander, one of the wisemen of antiquity, there had been attempts to join the two seas.
 The Corinth Canal is thus a trademark of Corinth and one of the most significant landmarks of the whole country, by which the young and the old alike are equally impressed.
+You cannot miss it if you visit the Peloponnese with your family.
+Children will notice it anyway!

 The story of Corinth is imprinted in the museum “Grammi tou Hronou” (“Timeline”) where one is shown, in a modern and interactive way, the Hexamilion Wall and the attempts to cut through the isthmus parallel to the development of various scientific fields from engineering and geology to physics, mathematics and philosophy.
 To organize an educational visit at the Center of History and Science “Grammi tou Hronou” according to your children’s ages, book MAMAKITA program “Explore the History of the Corinth Canal”.